Living abroad can really mess with your head.

 Fagan, in her article, also mentions the undeniable fact that while you’re living abroad, “real life” back home is going on without you.

-Everybody you grew up with is getting married, having kids, struggling with obesity and divorce.
+Everybody you grew up with is back on the ranch getting married, having kids, struggling with obesity or an economic crisis or a divorce.

-They’re becoming semi-famous musicians (I used to play with those guys before they became Peachcake), corporate execs, engineers, yoga teachers or boring pencil pushers of one kind or another.
+They’re becoming real estate agents, life coaches, corporate execs, engineers, yoga teachers, pencil pushers or burnouts of one kind or another.

 And for the most part, they’re all still hanging out together: monolingual, badly dressed, and dating or married to people they once disliked in high school.